-Year 3 HOMES God's vision for every family What makes a house a home.
-What makes home a special place for you.
-What makes a house a home.
-Why is family important.

-- PROMISES The meaning of the commitment and promises made at The respect of parents and children for one another.
-What do you like to do at home, on your own and as a family.
-What do people do for you at home, that makes you feel special.
-What is sometimes difficult about sharing and being part of a group at home.
-God's dream for every family God is always there.
-What is good about being in a group.
-Why we have rules.
-The importance of making promises How some promises are more difficult to least than others.
-Baptism. keep than others The link between the promises made the consequences of actions following the promise.
+Year 3 HOMES God's vision for every family What makes a house a home What makes home a special place for you What makes a house a home Why is family important The respect of parents and children for one another What do you like to do at home, on your own and as a family What do people do for you at home, that makes you feel special What is sometimes difficult about sharing and being part of a group at home God's dream for every family God is always there PROMISES The meaning of the commitment and promises made at Baptism What is good about being in a group Why we have rules The importance of making promises How some promises are more difficult to keep than others The link between the promises made the consequences of actions following the promise.
 The role of parents and godparents in bringing up the child in the Faith What it means to live a child of the Light VISITORS The coming of Jesus How we welcome visitors How we feel as a visitor The importance of preparing for visitors.
-The joys and demands of visitors JOURNEYS Christian family's journey with Jesus Each year has its special times and seasons.
-Life is a journey.
-Who is with you on the journey.
-What makes it good. difficulties times in the life's journey What/who helps How we help one another on the journey LISTENING & SHARING Jesus gives himself to us in a special way.
-The cost of sharing The joys of sharing The importance of listening well and sharing.
-The joys and difficulties of listening and sharing.
-How feelings affect our own and others desire to listen and to share.
-GIVING ALL Lent a time to remember Jesus' total giving.
-Why people are brave and give themselves to others.
-The demands of total giving in terms of time and giving up something you what to do.
-How people give themselves to others Those in need and how we might help them.
+The joys and demands of visitors JOURNEYS Christian family's journey with Jesus Each year has its special times and seasons Life is a journey Who is with you on the journey What makes it good difficulties times in the life's journey What/who helps How we help one another on the journey

+LISTENING & SHARING Jesus gives himself to us in a special way The cost of sharing The joys of sharing The importance of listening well and sharing.
+The joys and difficulties of listening and sharing How feelings affect our own and others desire to listen and to share.
+GIVING ALL Lent a time to remember Jesus' total giving Why people are brave and give themselves to others The demands of total giving in terms of time and giving up something you what to do How people give themselves to others Those in need and how we might help them.
 Lent an opportunity for giving, growing in goodness.
-Jesus' total giving

-ENERGY Gifts of the Holy Spirit The energy of wind and of fire.
+Jesus' total giving ENERGY Gifts of the Holy Spirit The energy of wind and of fire.
 The best use of power of wind and fire The inspiration of the Holy Spirit The power and energy of the Holy Spirit The prayer to the Holy Spirit The gifts of the Holy Spirit Christians can use the gifts of the Holy Spirit to help others.
-CHOICES The importance of examination of conscience The meaning of choice and consequence The importance of making good choices What helps in making good choices.
-Consequences of choices What it means to examine your conscience How God is always forgiving SPECIAL PLACES Special places for Jesus and the Christian community How places become special?
-What makes a place special?
-Special places for you and your family?
-Why is our heart a special place?
-Keeping our world a special place?
-Why do Christians want to keep the world a special pace?
+CHOICES The importance of examination of conscience The meaning of choice and consequence The importance of making good choices What helps in making good choices Consequences of choices What it means to examine your conscience How God is always forgiving the world a special pace?